glynawe/Vanilla/vanilla.md

 # Vanilla  [Draft]

 Vanilla is a language in the Pascal family, the starting point of its design was [Oberon](https://people.inf.ethz.ch/wirth/Oberon/Oberon07.Report.pdf).

-I have taken a non-Oberon-like approach to describing declarations and modules.
-I will be extending the module system with [functors](https://v2.ocaml.org/manual/moduleexamples.html#s%3Afunctors).
-They are a handy, flexible feature that I haven't seen used in imperative system programming languages.
+It has a module system with [functors](https://v2.ocaml.org/manual/moduleexamples.html#s%3Afunctors).

 # Program Structure